-- Return sauté pan with butter to medium-high heat and add cubed sourdough.
+- Return sauté pan with butter to medium-high heat and add cubed sourdough and garlic.
 Stir to coat bread in butter then allow bread to toast in butter.
 This may take up to 10 minutes, just keep an eye on the bread and stir as necessary so all sides of the cubes get nice and toasted.

 - Once bread cubes are toasted, set aside in a large bowl.

 - Next, prepare all other parts of the pudding.
 Whisk eggs in a small bowl; set aside.

 - To prepare prosciutto, heat up a medium sauté pan on medium-high heat with olive oil.
 Once pan is hot, add prosciutto and let it start to fry.
 Once prosciutto is crispy, remove from sauté pan and place on a plate lined with a paper towel to soak up some of the excess grease.

 - Chop up reserved, fried sage leaves as well as the 4 additional sage leaves that were not in the brown butter mixture.